equalframework/equal-doc/docs/usage/views.md

 # Views

 Views are intended to describe how to present the objects to end-users under a given context.
-They are used as templates for the front-end, and are stored in JSON files within the `views` folder of the package they relate to.
+They are used as templates for the front-end, and are stored as JSON files within the `views` folder of their respective package.

-Each of them represents a mode of visualization: form, list, kanban, chart, etc; and can be edited independently from the models they represent.
+Each of them represents a mode of visualization: form, list, kanban, chart, etc; and can be edited independently from the models they relate to.

 It is possible to define as many views (of different types, or variations with same type) as necessary.
-Each view is referred to by an ID, which is composed of its type and its name.
+Each view is referenced by an ID, which is composed of its type and its name.

-At minimum, default view for `list` and `form` types should be defined for each entity.
+As a convention, a default view for `list` and `form` types should be defined for each entity.

+**The generic filename format** is: `{class_name}.{view_type}.{view_name}.json`

+* `class_name`: the class name of the entity the view relates to (e.g. default form view for  `core\User` is stored as `packages/core/views/User.form.default.json`)
+* `view_type`: Possible values are '*list*', '*form*' and '*card*'
+* `view_name`: As a convention, classes should always have a 'default' view for types 'list' and 'view'.

+Here is a recap for the `core\User` entity :

 | filename                          | entity    | view type | view name | view ID |
 | --------------------------------- | --------- | --------- | --------- | --------- |